 Services like Constant Contact can help you run email marketing campaigns.
-Constant Contact has two plans, one for $20 per month and the other for $45 per month, and integrates with Shopify.
+Constant Contact has four plans, ranging from $10 to $195 per month, and integrates with Shopify.
 Another popular option is MailChimp, though they’re often more expensive and no longer have a direct integration with Shopify.

 Shopify has a number of other email marketing apps that you can use.
 Explore and find the one that’s best for you!